Process and legislation: Changes to the NPPF, S106, the Infrastructure Levy and digitalisation of the planning process

-Central Government and local neighbourhoods alike are pressing for higher quality designed buildings, schemes that reflect the needs of communities and more sustainable place making.
-This pressure on the planning sector is compounded by the need to tackle the nation’s ongoing housing crisis and an increasing number of environmental issues and considerations affecting new developments.
+Central Government and local neighbourhoods alike were pressing for higher quality designed buildings, schemes that reflected the needs of communities and more sustainable place making.
+This pressure on the planning sector was compounded by the need to tackle the nation’s ongoing housing crisis and an increasing number of environmental issues and considerations affecting new developments.

 Planners today must understand their role in helping deliver on the nation’s carbon neutral targets through a greater understanding of how technological and social trends will shape the future built environment.
 At the same time and in order to achieve this, there exists an opportunity for the sector to embrace technology and automation on a much wider scale in order optimise their operational, engagement and spatial planning activities.

 Reflective of the ‘new normal’, this virtual conference was held digitally using our new online platform.
 The platform delivered all of the elements of a live event and more including; high level and strategic content, Q&A interaction and opportunities to network with fellow attendees and speakers.

 “A housing crisis and need to house our children – emotive and real issues facing us all.
 Holistic change is needed…we need to discuss pragmatic change – review, release and reuse, re-imposition and revitalise.”